koubajirka/ev-wheel-drive-optimization/README.md

 vehicle is then used for a parametric study of the vehicle and research of the influence of various suspension-related parameter values on driving characteristics and crew comfort.
-Collected data are then used in optimizing the torque distribution and wheel turning during a Skid Pad test.
+Collected data are then used in optimizing the torque distribution and wheel turning during a Skid Pad test (for a rear wheel drive vehicle).
 The optimization of torque distribution itself is carried out by search of the minimal value of the divergence from the prescribed route, for the demanded movement criteria.

 Key features:
 - 6DOF dynamic model of an on-road vehicle
+- Uses Dugoff tyre model
 - Torque distribution optimization using minimisation of divergence from the prescribed route
 - Parametric study of the vehicle's suspension setup